rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get a Saved Query

-Retrieve a saved InsightIDR LEQL query by its ID
+This action is used to retrieve a saved InsightIDR LEQL query by its ID

 ##### Input